jmr-lab/f1-etl-pipeline/README.md

-constructorCountry	VARCHAR(100)	Constructor's country of origin driverImage	VARCHAR(255)	Path to flag icon constructorImage	VARCHAR(255)	Path to flag icon Technologies
+constructorCountry	VARCHAR(100)	Constructor's country of origin driverImage	VARCHAR(255)	Path to flag icon constructorImage	VARCHAR(255)	Path to flag icon

+## Technologies

     Python 3.11+
     pandas (>= 2.0)
     No external API calls (offline CSV processing)

-Related Projects
+# Related Projects

 Project	Language	Purpose
 Formula-1 Analytics	R (tidyverse)	EDA, visualisations, GOAT modelling

-Why Two Languages?
+## Why Two Languages?

 This pipeline uses Python for production-grade ETL (data extraction, transformation, validation, export), while the R project focuses on statistical analysis and visualisation.
 This demonstrates language-agnostic engineering patterns and lets analysts work in their preferred ecosystem.

-Validation Checks
+## Validation Checks

 The pipeline enforces these data quality rules:

-    Year Range: All races must be between 1950 and the current year Race Winners: Every race (year, round combination) must have at least one winner Status-Points Consistency: Drivers marked "Not Qualified" or "Not Classified" must have 0 points
+Year Range: All races must be between 1950 and the current year Race Winners: Every race (year, round combination) must have ≥1 winner Status-Points Consistency: Drivers marked "Not Qualified" or "Not Classified" must have 0 points
+    Race Winners: Every race (year, round combination) must have at least one winner Status-Points Consistency: Drivers marked "Not Qualified" or "Not Classified" must have 0 points